 この レストラン は なに が おいしい です か？

 kono resutoran wa nani ga oishii desu ka?

 Notice レストラン is the topic (marked by は), but there is also a が after the question word なに.
 When a question word comes at the beginning of a sentence, it is always followed by a が.

-Just for your information, if the question word comes late in the sentence, は is usually used: これは なん です か？
+Just for your information, if the question word comes late in the sentence, は is usually used at the beginning: これは なん です か？